top of page

 We are made in the image and likeness of God (Genesis 1:27).
 Our bodies — including mineral systems — reflect His divine wisdom.

-When minerals cycle endlessly, we're witnessing a departure from the natural order that God established in creation.
+When minerals cycle endlessly, we witness a departure from the natural order that God established in creation.

 Natural Law Written Into Creation

-When we study minerals, sleep rhythms, metabolic function — we're studying natural law.
+When we study minerals, sleep rhythms, and metabolic function — we’re studying natural law.

-St. Thomas Aquinas taught: We know truth through divine revelation (Scripture/Tradition) AND reason observing the natural world.
+St. Thomas Aquinas taught that we know truth through divine revelation (Scripture/Tradition) AND reason observing the natural world.

-When minerals won't stabilize, we're witnessing the consequences of violating natural law.
+When minerals won’t stabilize, we witness the consequences of violating natural law.

 Free Will and Consequences